Caerphilly Cheese vs Emmental Cheese

 Milk Type and Treatment

-Caerphilly Cheese is made with cow milk.
+Caerphilly Cheese is made with cow milk that is typically unpasteurized.
 Emmental Cheese is made with cow milk that is typically raw.

 Composition and Texture

-Caerphilly Cheese has a earthy, barnyard, lemony flavor.
-Emmental Cheese has a nutty, sweet flavor.
+Caerphilly Cheese has a earthy, barnyard, lemony taste.
+Caerphilly's aroma can be described as "fresh".
+Emmental Cheese has a nutty, sweet taste.

 Appearance and Aging

-Caerphilly Cheese's appearance is available in wheel .
+Caerphilly Cheese's appearance is colored white and is available in wheel .
 Emmental Cheese has a color of yellow , comes in round loaves and has an aging period of 4 months to over 1 year .

 Rind and Rennet Type